 Additional restraints are to be fitted to the lifeboats between the davits and the lifting gear to ensure safety while inside the boats.
+These restraints shall be the Lifeboat manufacturers approved FPD.
+Wire slings or chain blocks are not to be used.
 PSC Officers will discuss this requirement with the master early in an inspection to avoid unnecessary delays.
+Example photos are provided at the end if required.